THE SACRED HEAD BIBLE

 The Project

-project to complete a triglot version of the Septuagint comprising both English
+complete a triglot version of the Septuagint and the New Testament, comprising

-and Latin translations of the original Greek text, the version of the Old
+both English and Latin translations of the original Greek text.
+It aims to improve

 edition, a critical edition based on the three major LXX codices